raul23/Darth-Vader-RPi/docs/main_config.rst

 The setting `slot_leds`_ in the configuration file defines the sequence the slot LEDs should be turned ON/OFF.
-This sequence corresponds to Darth Vader's physiological state, e.g. if he is in a calm mood the slot LEDs will blink in a different pattern than if he was angry.
+This sequence corresponds to Darth Vader's physiological state, e.g. if he is in a calm mood the slot LEDs will blink in a different pattern than if he was in action.

 ``slot_leds`` is an object that takes the following properties: